Optimal Scheduling Policy for Minimizing Age of Information with a Relay: System Model

 \section{System Model}

-We consider IoT sensor network which consists of $K$ IoT sensors, a relay, and $K$ destination nodes as shown in the Fig. \ref{fig:system_model}.
-Each IoT sensor observes a distinct time-varying physical process which corresponding destination node monitors.
-As the status of physical process changes over time, the information which destination nodes have becomes stale.
-Thus, it is necessary to deliver update of status to destination nodes timely.
-Assuming that direct communication links between sensors and destination nodes do not exist due to practical limitations \cite{Hou_TWC2005, Lloyd_TCOMP2007}, a relay located at which enables to communicate with both sensors and destination nodes can help to update destination nodes by mediating information transfer from IoT sensors to destination nodes.
-Hence, sensors send fresh update to the relay and the relay forwards the received update to corresponding destination nodes.
-We assume that the relay is capable of receiving and transmitting simultaneously.
-However, since the relay communicates with sensors and destination nodes over wireless channel which is a shared media, only a limited number of sensors and destination nodes is allowed to communicate in each time.
-Thus, the relay needs to select subset of sensors and destinations to transmit and receive in each time.
-We denotes the number of sensors to sample and destination nodes to update in each time as $S$ and $U$, respectively.
-To avoid trivial case, we consider the case when $S < K$ and $U < K$.
-It is assumed that the relay has a buffer which can keep the most recent status information for each physical process.
-Thus, the received updates from sensors can be stored and delivered in any time after reception.
-Also, the status information stored at the relay but not delivered is replaced when the new information of the same process is received.
-Moreover, we consider sensors can generate new status once it is selected to sample, so called as \textit{generated-at-will} model \cite{Zhou_TCOM2019, Farazi_ISIT2018}.
+We consider a sensor network consisting of $K$ sensors, a relay terminal called as a coordinating relay, and $K$ destination nodes as illustrated in Fig. \ref{fig:system_model}.
+Each sensor observes a distinct time-varying physical process, and is responsible for conveying the state of this process to a corresponding destination node.
+As the status of the underlying physical processes change over time, the status information available at the destination nodes become stale, and it is necessary to deliver status updates to the destination nodes.
+We assume that direct communication links from the sensors to their destinations are not available due to practical limitations, e.g., physical distance, blockage, mismatch in communication technology or hardware, \cite{Hou_TWC2005, Lloyd_TCOMP2007}, and a coordinating relay terminal can forward the status updates to their destination nodes.
+We assume that the coordinating relay is capable of receiving and transmitting simultaneously\footnote{If we consider half duplex, AoIs at the destination nodes may increase by one time slot due to the half duplex operation.}; however, only a limited number of sensors and destination nodes can communicate with the coordinating relay at each time due to limited wireless resource.
+Let us define the maximum number of transmissions allowed in the channel from the sensors to the cooperating relay, and from the cooperating relay to the destination nodes as $S$ and $U$, respectively.
+To avoid the trivial scenarios, we consider the case of $S < K$ and $U < K$.
+The coordinating relay is equipped with a buffer that can effectively store and update the latest status information for every physical process.\footnote{When the buffer size is enough to store contents, the coordinating relay can work as a edge caching node, serving and updating contents demanded from destination nodes} Thus, the received updates from the sensors can be stored and delivered in any time after reception.
+Moreover, the status information stored at the coordinating relay but not delivered to its destination is replaced when a new status update for the same process is received.
+In this work, we assume that the coordinating relay buffer is large enough to keep track of the status of all the $K$ processes, The coordinating relay buffer limitation will be studied in our future work.
+Furthermore, we consider the \textit{generate-at-will} model, where the sensors can generate a new status update whenever they are chosen by the coordinating relay \cite{Zhou_TCOM2019, Farazi_ISIT2018}.